liamdaviss/Portfolio/README.md

 ### 4) Retail Net Zero Case Study
 - What: Internship Assessment case study analysing the energy usage patterns of a business, and designing a roadmap to net zero emissions through on site PV Solar and a PPA
-- Why: Demonstrates ability to integrate load analysis, PV feasibility, PPA structuring, and carbon accounting into cost-optimal decarbonisation strategies as an aspiring renewable energy engineer
+- Why: Demonstrates ability to integrate load analysis, PV feasibility, PPA structuring, and carbon accounting into cost-optimal decarbonisation strategies
 - See: [/Projects/Retail-Net-Zero-Case-Study](/Projects/Retail-Net-Zero-Case-Study)

 ### 5) NEM / ISP Analysis Series (Original writing and Data Analysis)